snick512/Dynamic-IP-Update/README.md

 ```

 # Why?
 Sometimes old fashion programs/scripts are the best.
-Some things have become so bloated they are useless, and become unfit for practical use when you're looking for simplicity.
+Some things have become so bloated they either become useless, or become unfit for practical use when you're looking for simplicity.

 Stay up to date on full blurbs at [my blog](https://isnick.net).